First, we pioneered in vitro diagnostics. Then we became a Kodak company. Then a J&J company. So what would the next chapter bring?

 This was a common question in 2014 when Ortho became an independent company.
 The industry questioned whether Ortho could sustain itself post J&J. Customers wondered if Ortho would still be a key player moving forward.
 Ortho employees themselves faced an identity crisis.

-With “Reimagining What’s Possible” as a core message, I quickly went to work interpreting how to bring it to life as a brand identity.
-Creating a proprietary library of globally representative corporate and product photography was a priority.
-Departing from the J&J edict of not showing people with products and focusing on patient imagery, I captured our key audience - lab professionals - “improving and saving lives” using Ortho products and services.
-I then established and socialized a strong foundation of tools and assets, including brand guidelines, icon library, collateral and presentation templates, corporate ads, internal communications templates, social media visual identity and office design guide — all supported with training materials.
+With “Reimagining What’s Possible” as a core message, I quickly went to work interpreting how to bring it to life as a brand identity and a consistent suite of true end-to-end brand experiences.
+Creating a proprietary library of globally representative corporate and product photography was a priority, so it was time to depart from the previous style of using stock photos of patients and NEVER showing people with the product.
+I captured our key audience—lab professionals—“improving and saving lives” using Ortho products and services.
+I also established and socialized a strong foundation of tools and assets, including brand guidelines, an icon library, collateral and presentation templates, corporate ads, internal communications templates, social media visual identity and an office design guide—all supported by custom training materials.

-To help our internal audience connect with the new Ortho brand, I created the brand ambassador initiative “We’re Reimagining What’s Possible”.
-Monthly highlights via the company intranet featured teams of all levels and disciplines telling their stories of how they “reimagined” their work.
+To help our internal audience connect with the new Ortho brand, I created the brand ambassador initiative “We’re Reimagining What’s Possible.”
+Working with Internal Communications, we launched monthly highlights via the company intranet featuring teams of all levels and disciplines telling their stories of how they “reimagined” their work.
 Stories ranged from establishing new patents to improving processes to providing a better customer experience.
-It became one of the most popular content types on our intranet while winning an IABC Gold Quill Award.
+It became one of the most popular content types on our intranet and won an IABC Gold Quill Award.

 Externally, I drove initiatives to improve the brand experience of our customers.
 Revisiting our RFP response approach resulted in a streamlined process for respondents as well as truly branded and more user-friendly replies for customers.
-Next, establishing an improved issues communication system lead to happier customers who overwhelmingly responded to our new approach.
-In parallel, an overhauled website delivered a more relevant brand experience.
+Next, establishing an improved issues communication system led to happier customers who overwhelmingly responded to our new approach.
+In parallel, I worked with External Communications to revamp our website to deliver a more relevant brand experience.

-Within 3 years of standing up the new independent Ortho brand, Ortho steadily increased its NPS rating and garnered coveted global industry awards for customer service, innovation and brand renovation.
+Within 3 years of standing up the new independent Ortho brand, Ortho steadily increased its NPS rating and garnered coveted global industry awards for customer service, functional excellence, innovation and brand renovation.